 Michigan Megan's Law

-legislated the "Violent Crime Control and Law Enforcement Act of 1994", nicknamed Megan's Law, without any protests.
+passed the "Violent Crime Control and Law Enforcement Act of 1994", nicknamed Megan's Law, without any protests.

 Make your FREE search now, and find out how many of Michigan's Offenders are living close to your own home.